PennyLaneAI/pennylane/doc/development/guide.rst

 .. note::

-    Due to the use of :ref:`entry points <installing_plugin>` to install plugins means that changes to PennyLane device class locations or shortnames requires ``pip install -e .`` to be re-run for the changes to take effect.
+    Due to the use of :ref:`entry points <installing_plugin>` to install plugins, changes to PennyLane device class locations or shortnames requires ``pip install -e .`` to be re-run for the changes to take effect.

 Software tests